zivtech/Bodiless-JS/packages/bodiless-navigation/doc/Components/Navigation/README.md

-  asBodilessMenu(), // Replacement for `asSimpleMenuBase` and `asMegaMenuBase` withListSubMenu(), // Adds a List submenu withColumnSubMenu(), // Adds a Columns submenu withToutSubMenu(), // Adds a Touts submenu
+  asBodilessMenu(), // Replacement for `asSimpleMenuBase` and `asMegaMenuBase` withListSubMenu(), // Adds a List submenu withColumnSubMenu(), // Adds a Columns submenu withCardsSubMenu(), // Adds a Cards submenu
 );

 // Then we provide menu Title Editors and menu styles: